 ⊳ First: the disciple must read the Bible each day, taking note of what Christ and His Apostles have commanded.

 ⊳ Second: when a passage, such as the following is encountered, the disciple must look up to the Lord to see if his or her behavior is in accordance with the New Testament commandments.

 Put to death, therefore, whatever belongs to your earthly nature: sexual immorality, impurity, lust, evil desires and greed, which is idolatry.
 (Colossians 3:5—NIV)

 The believer looks at the list, sexual immorality, impurity, lust, evil desires, and greed, and examines himself to see if he is behaving righteously in these terms.

-The purpose of these five steps is to remove the uncleanness of greed from the believers inner nature, and to insure that Christ is continuing to be formed in his inner nature.
+The purpose of these five steps is to remove the uncleanness of greed from the believer’s inner nature, and to ensure that Christ is continuing to be formed in his inner nature.

 Now the disciple will discover that because his inner nature has been sanctified in the area of greed he will being to act in a generous, hospitable manner.
 He has taken a step forward on the path to righteousness because of the increased holiness of his inward nature.